top of page

 Chair

 In 2021, Amanda and Krista decided to create restART studio for deeply personal reasons.
-As a young adult, Krista had a family member that served 4 years in a Georgia state prison.
+As a young adult, Krista had a family member who served four years in a Georgia state prison.
 During this time, she traveled regularly to visit, sent care packages, and provided money for their canteen account.
-For holidays, Krista and her husband would stay in the small, rural town close to the facility so that they could celebrate together in a sparsely furnished visitor room.
+For holidays, Krista and her husband would stay in the small, rural town close to the facility so they could celebrate together in a sparsely furnished visitor room.

-As hard as this experience was, it was significantly more support than most inmates received, a group disproportionately poor and people of color.
+As hard as this experience was, it was significantly more support than most inmates received — a group disproportionately poor and people of color.
 It was starkly apparent that for most of the inmates, the odds had been stacked against them from the day they were born.
-Krista was profoundly affected by seeing this reality firsthand.
-Since that time, she has sought ways to support this vulnerable population, and she always knew that someday she wanted to find a way to do more.
+Krista was profoundly affected by seeing this reality firsthand, and she always knew that someday she wanted to find a way to do more.

 she, her, hers